 The course will be made accessible for both campus and remote students.
 Every student is free to choose the pedagogic arrangement form that is best fitted for her/his own requirement.
 The lectures in the course will be given on campus and are open for both categories of students.
 All the lectures will also be available on Internet through GUC’s learning management system (ClassFronter).

 Form(s) of Assessment

 Form(s) of Assessment (additional text)

 Assessment consists of two parts, pass decision is on cumulative grade of both parts:

 - Part 1 is a written examination (3 hours), accounting for 67% of grade

 - Part 2 is a term paper, accounting for 33% of grade.

 Alphabetical Scale, A(best) – F (fail)

-A new term paper must be provided next autumn.
-For the exam: Ordinary re-sit examination.
+A new term paper must be provided and the examination must be re-sat next autumn.

 Replacement course for